 The original idea was to do camping in Binsar Wildlife Sanctuary.
 But since there were no campsites and neither it is allowed to camp on your own inside the national park I booked a place located right outside of the national park (but in the Binsar area) in a village called Kholsir.

 Village Kholsir, near Binsar

 Though located outside of the territory of Binsar Wildlife Sanctuary, it was not too far from it.

-From village Kholsir, I could trek and reach the Zero Point (in Binsar Wildlife Sanctuary) in less than 4 hours.
-From Almora, reaching the Zero Point takes about the same time.
+From the village of Kholsir, I could trek and reach Zero Point (in Binsar Wildlife Sanctuary) in less than 4 hours.
+From Almora, reaching Zero Point takes about the same time.
 Alternatively, one can travel from Kholsir in a car or a bike (followed by a short trek) and reach the zero point in less than 2 hours.

 According to the locals, Kholsir is actually located in Binsar.
 “Think of it as the National Capital Region where New Delhi is the national park and Gurgaon or Noida is village Kholsir,” I was told, repeatedly.